 The American Academy of Pediatrics and all major health organizations recognize the importance of exclusive breastfeeding and recommend babies receive only breastmilk until 6 months of age.
 Most Utah mothers want to breastfeed.
-In fact, 90% begin breastfeeding their baby, however, by 6 months only 63% are still breastfeeding.
+In fact, 90% of mothers begin breastfeeding their baby, however, by 6 months only 63% are still breastfeeding.
 With most mothers returning to work within the first few months after childbirth, worksite lactation support is essential to the health of mothers, infants, and families, as well as a good return on investment for employers.
-We have provided the laws regarding workplace accommodations for breastfeeding mothers and resources available for employers and employees.
+Laws, regarding workplace accommodations for breastfeeding mothers, are provided below, as well as resources for employers.

 Affordable Care Act

 Under the Affordable Care Act, Fair Labor Standards Act, Reasonable Break Time for Nursing Mothers requires employers to provide reasonable break time and accommodations for breastfeeding mothers to express their milk.
 Reasonable accommodations include a clean private space other than a bathroom for her to express her milk.